Cupelcupel.foundation

 On privacy: Cupel is designed for selective disclosure.
 Participation is voluntary, and individuals choose what signals to share and with whom.
 The framework has no central registry of people.

-The project is open-source (AGPL-3.0) and trademark-protected (UK IPO No. UK00004352899).
+The project is open-source (Apache 2.0) and trademark-protected (UK IPO No. UK00004352899).
 “Cupel-conformant” means meeting published technical and ethical criteria — just as Linux or OpenID use open technology with protected names.

-Share what genuine competence looks like in your field.
-Your insight shapes the framework.
+A practitioner or employer who knows what genuine competence looks like in your domain.